- Home

 Ignition Interlock Device Application

+There is a limited time period before your revocation or cancellation kicks in.
+This is intended to give you the opportunity to get enrolled in the ignition interlock program right away so that you can be lawfully driving without an interruption.
 You can start the application materials right away.
 It can be a daunting task to tackle alone.
 Many of the service providers can help you through these materials in an efficient manner.
+Otherwise, the DVS offices can help guide you, as well - in addition to any online resources that DVS may provide.

 Service and Monitoring

-Service appointments must be scheduled every 30 days, unless you installed a wireless device, in which case you only need to schedule a service appointment every 60 days.
+Service appointments must be scheduled regularly.
 At these appointments, information recorded will be downloaded and a calibration check will be performed.
-It is considered a violation not to have your device calibrated by the vendor.
+It could be considered a violation not to have your device calibrated by the vendor.

 You may have what’s called an early recall, requiring you to get the device serviced.
-An early recall occurs when: (1) six initial start lockouts due to alcohol readings during a 30-day period; (2) three reportable rolling retest violations; (3) one illegal start violation; or (4) equipment malfunction.
-You will have five days to get the vehicle in for servicing, after which time it will shut down permanently, requiring you to tow it for servicing.
+You will have a limited timeframe to get the vehicle in for servicing, after which time it will shut down permanently, requiring you to tow it for servicing.
+Be sure to find a vendor that is reliable, responsive to your inquiries, and convenient.

 Ignition Interlock Breath Test